RetroShare/docs/docs/developer/retrosharemobile.md

 1. Install Android Studio for windows: https://developer.android.com/studio
    - follow the default settings and ensure the installation is done to AndroidStudioDir
 2. After installation start Android Studio and let it update if it queries for some
-3. press NEXT-buttons until it is no longer shown
+3. Press NEXT-buttons until it is no longer shown
-4. press FINISH and follow until finish
+4. Press FINISH and follow until finish
 5. On Welcome-Page go into plugins and
    - install dart and flutter and let AS restart
 6. On Welcome page select projects: More Action/SDK Manager and than Tab SDK-Tools.